MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 vSphere 5.5 has reached [end of general support](https://blogs.vmware.com/vsphere/2018/02/vsphere-5-5-vsan-5-5-end-general-support-reminder.html), DPM 2019 UR5 and later don't support backups for VMWare VMs on vSphere 5.5.
 Ensure to upgrade to newer vSphere versions.

-### Support for vSpheres 6.7 & 7.0
+### Support for vSpheres 6.7 and 7.0

-DPM 2019 UR5 support backups for VMWare VMs on vSpheres 6.7 & 7.0.
+DPM 2019 UR5 support backups for VMWare VMs on vSpheres 6.7 and 7.0.
 Learn more.

 ::: moniker-end